No foreign language skills or teaching experience are required to be a volunteer tutor.

 ProLiteracy online training is also available.
 Contact Manatee Literacy Council for details.

-The first step is to fill out the Volunteer Application or visit the Manatee Literacy Council office to fill out an application.
+Fill out the Volunteer Application or visit the Manatee Literacy Council office to fill out an application.